-Thomas Jefferson – one of my long-time heroes – was convinced that he and his friends blew the chance they had to establish true freedom in America.
-I know that a hundred thousand self-praising textbooks, speeches, pundits and songs claim that Jefferson and the rest established freedom, but that’s NOT what Jefferson thought, and that is NOT what he said.
-(You can choose who to believe for yourself.)
+Thomas Jefferson – one of my long-time heroes – was convinced that he and his friends blew the chance they had to establish freedom in America.
+I know that a hundred thousand self-praising textbooks, speeches, pundits and songs claim that Jefferson and the rest established freedom, but that’s not what Jefferson thought, and it’s not what he said.

-Nearly fifty years after the declaration of independence, he was of the opinion that the founders did not fully live up to the moment presented to them.
+Nearly fifty years after the Declaration of Independence, he was of the opinion that the founders didn’t fully live up to the moment presented to them.

 Here is a letter that Thomas Jefferson wrote to John Cartwright on June 5th, 1824.
 Jefferson’s words are in plain text and my modern paraphrasing of the lines are in italics:

 Our Revolution presented us an album on which we were free to write what we pleased.
 Yet we did not avail ourselves of all the advantages of our position.